 The design is ideal for carrying for long periods.
 It has a narrow blade for less cutting resistance and less potential damage to non-target species, it is light weight, and the D-handle is perpendicular to the blade for ergonomic comfort.
 Whenever I head out to work in the prairie, savanna, or woods, I have one of these with me.

-Set the Predator at a 45-degree angle to the root of the target plant, put your foot on the side, press down, then pull the Predator back using the path it went down into.
+To use: Set the Predator at a 45-degree angle to the root of the target plant, put your foot on the side, press down, then pull the Predator back using the path it went down into.